 Born in Riga in 1978 into a family of musicians, Andris Nelsons began his career as a trumpeter in the Latvian National Opera Orchestra before studying conducting.
-He was music director of the City of Birmingham Symphony Orchestra from 2008 to 2015, principal conductor of the Nordwestdeutsche Philharmonie in Herford, Germany, from 2006 to 2009, and music director of the Latvian National Opera from 2003 to 2007.
-Mr. Nelsons is the subject of a 2013 DVD from Orfeo, a documentary film entitled Andris Nelsons: Genius on Fire.
+He was Music Director of the City of Birmingham Symphony Orchestra from 2008–2015, Principal Conductor of the North-West German Philharmonic in Herford from 2006–2009, and Music Director of Latvian National Opera from 2003-2007.